 - A working knowledge of Python

 - Learn how data sketches summarize large amounts of data in constant space and time; what problems different data sketches are useful for, including the bloom filter, Count-Min Sketch, HyperLogLog counter, and MinHash signatures; how to use these techniques for distributed computing and stream processing; and applications of data sketching for database and ML applications

 Sophie Watson is a software engineer in an Emerging Technology Group at Red Hat, where she applies her data science and statistics skills to solving business problems and informing next-generation infrastructure for intelligent application development.
 She has a background in mathematics and holds a PhD in Bayesian statistics, in which she developed algorithms to estimate intractable quantities quickly and accurately.

-William Benton leads a team of data scientists and engineers at Red Hat, where he has also applied machine learning to problems ranging from forecasting cloud infrastructure costs to designing better cycling workouts.
-His current focus is investigating the best ways to build and deploy intelligent applications in cloud-native environments, but he has also conducted research and development in the areas of static program analysis, managed language runtimes, logic databases, cluster configuration management, and music technology.
+William Benton is a senior principal software engineer at Red Hat, where he leads a team of data scientists and engineers and has applied machine learning to problems ranging from forecasting cloud infrastructure costs to designing better cycling workouts.
+His current focus is investigating the best ways to build and deploy intelligent applications in cloud native environments, but he’s also conducted research and development in the areas of static program analysis, managed language runtimes, logic databases, cluster configuration management, and music technology.